codehawkdevs/Kolkata-Neighborhood-Map/README.md

 ## License

-This project is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.
+This project is licensed under the MIT license found in the LICENSE file in the root directory of this project.